plugdata-team/plugdata/Resources/Documentation/ELSE/routetype.md

 arguments:
 - type: anything
-  description: list of message types to route (bang/b, float/f, symbol/s, list/l, anything/a, pointer/p).
-If no argument is given, all message types are sent to the outlet
+  description: list types to route; no argument — everything is sent to the outlet
   default:

 inlets: